-The mine plans to employ some 187 persons (including 24 G&A personnel) at Rupice and 134 persons (including 24 G&A personnel) at VPP, a total of 321 for both sites.
+The mine plans to employ some 163 persons at Rupice and 110 persons at VPP, along with 48 G&A personnel during the operational phase, with a total of 321 for both sites.
 It should be noted that it is likely that the closures will be undertaken by contractors who may employ some of the permanent workforce, estimated at 54 persons.
 This closure plan assumes that provision for payment of redundancy should be taken into account within the closure provision.

 The Labour law of Bosnia and Herzegovina regulates the issue of workers being made redundant.
-The compensation or severance pay depends on several factors, primarily of how many workers the company employs and for how long the individual workers has been working with the Company.
-If the company employs more than 30 workers, and more than 5 are to be made redundant within a three-month period there is a specific provision that consultation is required with the employee council and their union.
+The compensation or severance pay depends on several factors, primarily how many workers the company employs and for how long the individual worker has been working with the company.
+If the company employs more than 30 workers, and more than five are to be made redundant within a three-month period, there is a specific provision that consultation is required with the employee council and their union.

-The compensation or severance pay, the Law stipulates that severance pay should not be less than one third average monthly salary paid to an employee in the last three months before the termination of the contract, and for each completed year of work of that employer, a maximum of six average salaries shall be paid.
-For the purpose of calculation 50% salary has been used to calculate the average redundancy and the maximum 6 average salaries will be paid to each employee.
+For compensation or severance pay, the Law stipulates that severance pay should not be less than one third average monthly salary paid to an employee in the last three months before the termination of the contract, and for each completed year of work of that employer, a maximum of six average salaries shall be paid.
+For the purpose of calculation, a 50% salary has been used to calculate the average redundancy and the maximum six average salaries which will be paid to each employee.